JGrana01/uKasa/README.md

 For Asuswrt-Merlin based routers:

-/usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/JGrana01/uKasa/master/ukasa" -o "/jffs/scripts/ukasa" && chmod 0755 /jffs/scripts/ukasa && /jffs/scripts/ukasa install
+/usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/JGrana01/uKasa/master/ukasa.install" -o "/jffs/scripts/ukasa.install" && chmod 0755 /jffs/scripts/ukasa.install && /jffs/scripts/ukasa.install

 __NOTE__ _ukasa_ requires Entware and bash.
 If bash is not installed, an error will be reported immediatly (not found).
 To install bash on Asuswrt-merlin routers (assuming Entware has been installed via AMTM, perform these commands: